-• httpOnly: boolean (Default: false )
+o httpOnly: boolean (Default: false )

-Whether the cookie should be marked as HTTP-only.
+Whether the cookie should be marked as HTTP-only (rather than also exposing it to client-side code).

 If a string is passed instead of an options object it will be interpreted as the secret option.